 Principles of Combination - The combined financial statements include the accounts of SouthPark PROPCO and Barclay at SouthPark, which are owned and controlled by the members of the limited liability companies, and Barclay Senior Living who provides management services.
-All significant inter-company accounts and transactions have been eliminated, including right of use assets and right of use lease liability amounts.
+All significant inter-company accounts and transactions have been eliminated, including right-of-use ("ROU") assets and ROU lease liability amounts.
 The combined financial statements do not and are not intended to represent the activity of a legal entity.